What information do we collect?

 This establishes the individual’s right to challenge a decision made by an automated system or algorithm.
 The individual may file a complaint or otherwise seek redress via manual or human-based intervention.

-Beyond these rights, your integrity as an individual is important to MFO, meaning that at any time you have the right to control your personal data and its collection.
-At any time, you may email us at firstname.lastname@example.org, call us at 202-721-0050 or fill out our Contact Form to request that we handle your data in a manner appropriate to you.
+Beyond these rights, your integrity as an individual is important to MFO and GWD, meaning that at any time you have the right to control your personal data and its collection.
+At any time, you may email us at firstname.lastname@example.org, email@example.com, fill out our Contact Form or call us at 202-721-0050 to request that we handle your data in a manner appropriate to you.
 You may request that we remove you from any and all email lists and/or “newsletter” lists.
 In all of our newsletters, you will always have the option to click on an “Unsubscribe” or “Update Profile” link.

 You also have the right to know how we are using your data and what we are doing to ensure its protection.
 Please get in contact with us if you ever have any questions or concerns regarding your personal data.